kuldeepdev407/make-a-choice/README.md

 .
 ----- LORD JS & Time choice ----
 play
-Javascript has chosen play as you choice
+Javascript has chosen play as ou choice

 No one is liable for the choice you made with this program !! 😅
 ```